Finding Your Worth? Try Embracing It.

 Do any of those feel or sound familiar?

 Here's the thing with those thoughts: they are lies.
 At the core of who you are, you are good enough.
-I used to talk about finding your worth, but I was off in that approach.
+I used to talk about finding your worth, but now I don't.
 You don’t need to find your worth.
 You have it.
 It’s been there all along.
 You must find a way to accept it.

 Simply by existing, you are worthy.
 You are worthy of living free of toxic relationships and unnecessary drama.
 You are worthy of making a difference in this world, having a career that fulfills you, and being the mom you dream of being.
 Whatever it is you want and dream of having in your life, you are worthy of creating it.
 I wholeheartedly believe that our positive dreams are placed on our hearts for a reason.